Hi, I’m Adam

 - When we agree, we build a prototype

-- We iterate visual design and overall UX on the prototype in one–week sprints
+- We iterate the visual design and overall UX on the prototype in one–week sprints

-- When the concept feels right, we start to include users in iterations (~2–3 weeks from start)
+- When the concept feels right, we start to include users in iterations (~2–3 weeks from the start)

-- First version (or MVP) is ready for development and getting feedback from real users
+- First version (or MVP) is ready for development and to receive feedback from real users

-- We start iterating on next features and the process continues
+- We start iterating on the next features and the process continues

 We’re responsible for the whole redesign.
 We work together to introduce smart and viable monetization options.

 We deliver fully working prototypes with scraped real data.
-Those have a with new Information Architecture, new navigation, new visual design.
+They have a new information architecture, new navigation, a new visual design.
 They are fully responsive.
 On top of that, there is a full design system.

 Orange has a total of ~16 million customers in Poland.
 They’re the biggest mobile and landline operator here.

-It’s a client we’ve done biggest projects with.
-We work with them on:
+They’re the client we’ve done our biggest projects with.
+We’ve work with them on:

-Web, mobile & tablet applications (Mój Orange).
+Web, mobile, and tablet applications (Mój Orange).
 Full technical and UX analysis.
-We created a new information architecture, new navigation, new graphical design.
+We created a new information architecture, new navigation, and a new graphical design.
 RWD prototype.
 We helped to redesign the whole process from the ground up.
 It was a huge project.
-Overall more than a year of work, more than 600 hi–fi screens created in this project alone.
+Overall, it was more than a year of work, and we created more than 600 hi–fi screens for this project alone.

 Login and registration cycle

-Web, mobile, omnichannel process redesign.
+Web, mobile, and omnichannel process redesign.
 Big in terms of service design.
-Think about security implications, legacy considerations in a company like this.
-More than 30 workshops with different departments had a place.
-RWD prototype delivered with documentation.
+Think about the security implications and legacy considerations in a company like this.
+We held more than 30 workshops with different departments.
+We delivered an RWD prototype with documentation.

 Online knowledge base

-The challenge was to create a more efficient KB and combine client facing and internal ones.
+The challenge was to create a more efficient KB and combine both client–facing and internal legacy knowledge bases.
 We actually analyzed (read!)
-Orange’s existing knowledge base to create information architecture map and content inventory.
-From that, we came up with more natural and understandable information architecture.
+Orange’s existing knowledge bases to create an information architecture map and content inventory.
+From that, we came up with a more natural and understandable information architecture.
 Based on that we delivered a working RWD prototype.
 We also designed a sophisticated search system.